open-telemetry/opentelemetry-ruby-contrib/instrumentation/shoryuken/README.md

 The Shoryuken instrumentation is a community-maintained instrumentation for the [Shoryuken][shoryuken-home] Ruby jobs system.

+**Note that this gem currently only supports instrumentation of server side processing.**

 ## How do I get started?

 Install the gem using: